-On the train, Labrie told me what he's said before: Pleading not guilty, instead of quietly settling, was a matter of his belief that he knew the truth.
+On the train this week, Labrie told me what he's said before: Pleading not guilty, instead of quietly settling, was a matter of his belief that he knew the truth.
 Something he did to sleep at night.
 Something for which he has no regrets.

 He continued to praise me and inquire about my chosen profession as an independent writer.
 I had run into an acquaintance from high school just minutes prior, but somehow meeting Labrie was less awkward.
 I started to feel bad for him.
 What if this whole case really was an elaborate plot?